getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/PowerShellTools/README.md

 --------------------------------------
 ### Invoke-PoSH-ShellCodeLoader2.ps1
 --------------------------------------
-'Invoke-PoSH-ShellCodeLoader2' is shellcode loader generator that aims to bypass AV solutions such as Windows Defender.
+'Invoke-PoSH-ShellCodeLoader2' is a simple shellcode loader generator that aims to bypass AV solutions such as Windows Defender.
 It generates an obfuscated and encrypted shellode loader script that will inject the shellcode into a target process's virtual address space.
 The shellcode needs to be generated with the format 'ps1' (e.g. [Byte[]] $buf = 0xfc,0x48,0x83,...)